 By Kimaya Singh

 Do you know why students come to your classes?
 Do you ever ask?
+What is Yoga For healthy emotional flow?
 You might think stress or weight loss and you might be right, but the truth is there are many different reasons.
 Some students want to belong and some want a sanctuary from anxiety, depressed feelings and the pressure of life.
 Yoga teacher training has equipped instructors with the tools to offer a haven where students can recover and restore emotional health.

 The connection between Yogic methodology and emotional health is a powerful one.
 The practice of Yoga has long since been known to help bring certain emotions to the surface and help with the healing process.
 As we move through our practice and connect our minds and bodies, we can help to relieve stress and move past the pain that sometimes occurs in life.
 This can occur at times when it is least expected or we can actively use Yoga as a tool in which to be emotionally healthier.
 After all, our practice helps to ground us in ways that we may not otherwise be opened to without it.